According to the US National Library of Medicine, approximately 10 to 20% people are experiencing acid reflux or heartburn at least once a week. (1)

 There are some repeat offenders and foods that can often lead to acid reflux.
 We have mentioned some common and repeated offenders below.
 Have a look at them…

 - Hiatal Hernia: diaphragm is big dome shaped muscle that separates part of the stomach and other digestive organs.
-In the back part of the diaphragm, a small hole is connected to esophagus.
+In the back part of the diaphragm, a small hole is connected to the esophagus.
 A hiatal hernia takes place when the stomach bulges above the diaphragm which allows the acid to escape.

 - Inflammation: Many studies have confirmed that GERD development is closely associated with inflammation as it can lead to dysfunction of esophagus and tissue damage.

-- H.Pylori: H.Pylori is very common infection in 1/3rd of population.
+- H.Pylori: H.Pylori is a very common infection in 1/3rd of the population.
 Heartburn, acid reflux and other GERD symptoms are sometimes an indication of H.Pylori infection.
 It is left untreated, then it can lead to severe infections and sometimes lead to stomach cancer.